charlie-foxtrot/RTLSDR-Airband/README.md

  * sudo apt-get install libmp3lame-dev libvorbis-dev libshout-dev libfftw3-dev
  * cd into the project folder (where makefile is located)
- * make rtl_airband
+ * PLATFORM=x86 make rtl_airband
  * You need to run the program with root privileges (eg. sudo ./rtl_airband)

 Configuring
 --------------------
+By default, the configuration is read from /usr/local/etc/rtl_airband.conf file.
-Configuration should be placed in config.txt file.
-Refer to config.txt.example for the description of the format.
-You can copy this file to config.txt and edit it to suit your needs.
+Refer to rtl_airband.conf.example for the description of the format.
+You can copy this file to /usr/local/etc/rtl_airband.conf and edit it to suit your needs.

 A small utility convert_cfg is included and can be used to convert old-style config.txt to the new format.
 To use it:

 make -C util
-util/convert_cfg config.txt config.txt.new
+util/convert_cfg config.txt rtl_airband.conf

-Review the config.txt.new file and rename it to config.txt before launching rtl_airband.
+Review the rtl_airband.conf file and move it to /usr/local/etc before launching
+rtl_airband:

+sudo mv rtl_airband.conf /usr/local/etc

 License
 --------------------